 Notes

-Healthy Cookie Ingredients
+Sugar Free Cookie Ingredients

-I’m much better with grains if I soak, or better yet, sourdough them so that’s why this recipe includes that step.
+I’m much better with grains if I soak, or better yet, sourdough (naturally leaven) them so that’s why this recipe includes that step.
 If you want to negate that, just use the recipe on the bag since that’s what I used for inspiration to create this sugar free cookie recipe and it does NOT use a sourdough culture.

 - To learn more about my healthy grain journey, I invite you to read this post on Healthy Bread and Natural Leavening.